ChuckJonas/bad-ass-salesforce-stack/README.md

 prod_alias=my_prod_org

 ```
 *NOTE: Don't track changes to `.npmrc`.
-Each contributor will manager this configuration separately and committing it could result in another user accidentally deploying to an unintended org.
+Each contributor will manage this configuration separately and committing it could result in another user accidentally deploying to an unintended org.

 ### Existing Apps
 Before you can run a new app that isn't in your target org, you'll fire need to do a deploy to get the dependent salesforce metdata over there using `npm run deploy-dev`